jncraton/elementary-computer-science-cpsc1030/lectures/13-machine-intelligence.md

 How is the way an LLM learns a language different from the way a child learns a language?

-## Exercise

-Write a two-sentence instruction for a child that highlights a key difference between human and machine thinking.

 ## General vs Narrow

 - Humans have general-purpose minds
 - We are flexible problem-solvers
 - Machines have specific, narrow functions

----

 ## Exercise